snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/testing/index.md

 `docker run snowplow/snowbridge:${versions.snowbridge}`
 }</CodeBlock>

 The default configuration for Snowbridge already uses the `stdin` source and the `stdout` target.
-So, to test sending data through with no transformations, we can run the following command (where `data.tsv` is a file with Snowplow events in TSV format):T
+So, to test sending data through with no transformations, we can run the following command (where `data.tsv` is a file with Snowplow events in TSV format):

 <CodeBlock language="bash">{
 `cat data.tsv | docker run -i snowplow/snowbridge:${versions.snowbridge}`
 }</CodeBlock>

-This will print the data to console, along with logs.
+This will print the data to the terminal, along with logs.

 :::note